wiltez/wiltez.github.io/index.md

 And you can include links, like this [link to fast.ai](https://www.fast.ai).
 Posts will appear after this file.

-This is the walk through https://www.fast.ai/2020/01/16/fast_template/
+This is the walk through https://www.fast.ai/2020/01/16/fast_template/ Let's see if this is a good alternative to https://wilte.wordpress.com/